You can probably distinguish between a yacht, apartment and a villa. But what’s the difference between an apartment and a condo?

-Cabin — “a small one-story dwelling usually of simple construction,” as defined by Mirriam-Webster.
+Cabin — “a small one-story dwelling usually of simple construction,” as defined by Merriam-Webster.
 The term has traditionally implied a more rustic building.
 (See also chalet, cottage.)

-Castle — a large fortified building that usually brings to mind stone walls and turrets, it can also describe “a massive or imposing house”, according to Mirriam-Webster.
+Castle — a large fortified building that usually brings to mind stone walls and turrets, it can also describe “a massive or imposing house”, according to Merriam-Webster.
 (See also estate.)

 Chalet — “made of wood, with a heavy, gently sloping roof with wide, well-supported eaves set at right angles to the front of the house,” as explained by Wikipedia.
 Partly due to their origins in the European mountains (also referred to as “Swiss Chalets”) they’re often associated with skiing.
 (See also cabin, cottage.)

 Condo — one of a number of units within a building where each unit is owned by a different owner; in some countries, this may also be referred to as a strata.
 (See also apartment.)